 FYI – This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-- Water – This adds moisture to the dough.
+- Unsweetened applesauce – Adds natural sweetness and moisture to the dough.

 Ingredient Notes and Substitutions

-You can substitute duck fat with coconut oil, olive oil, or sunflower oil.
+- You can substitute duck with chicken or turkey if needed.

 Equipment Needed